Mallikarjun-Roddannavar/ai-testcase-designer-mcp/README.md

 This is a TypeScript-based MCP server for QA engineers.
 It demonstrates core Model Context Protocol concepts by providing:

 - AI-powered tool for generating exhaustive test case plans from API endpoints and payloads
+- Ability to parse Swagger/OpenAPI specifications to auto-generate test cases
 - Prompt-driven LLM integration for quality and coverage
 - Extensible structure for future automation tooling